 Our first stop as we explored County Kilkenny was Jerpoint Abbey.
-Located just outside of Thomastown you really can’t miss it as it nestles up to a curve of the N9 (a major roadway).
+Located near Thomastown, just south of Kilkenny, you really can’t miss it as it nestles up to a curve of the N9 (a major roadway).
 We received a great lesson on the history of Jerpoint Abbey from Sheila in the interpretive center- be sure to stop in, you will learn so much and notice things you may have overlooked as you wander through the abbey.

 Note: Jerpoint Abbey is an OPW Heritage Site.
 Admission is included with your Heritage Card.
 If this is your first stop you can purchase a card here for use at other OPW sites.